lastic/lastic.github.io/_posts/2024-06-16-LIGHTNING.md

 Michtron BBS has the ability to run Multi-user if you add -the-not-yet-reverse-engineered- DC Port-Extender to the cartridge port to connect up to 3 modems.

 So I was looking for a viable replacement that delivers USB connectivity and since a MegaSTE has an VME bus , I stumbled upon the Lightning VME USB card.

 I emailed Team Thunderstorm via their global email Thunderstorm@tuxie.de .

 And Matthias promptly replied , he told me they were still available and the price and shipping cost to Belgium.

-I had explained how that I needed it for my MegaSTe running the BBS and to my suprise , Team Thunderstorm replied again and told me they would sponsor my BBS and donate me a Lightning VME card.
+I had explained why I needed it for my MegaSTe running the BBS and to my suprise , Team Thunderstorm replied again and told me they would sponsor my BBS and donate me a Lightning VME card.